Ted's Hiking World Tower Arch

 This is why I go hiking ⇔

 As I watch, sixteen hikers in two groups descend a slab behind the arch, then reconnoiter at the bottom, cluttering my view.
-Inexplicably, I decline to explore that stairway to to rooftop; nor do I bother to ask what I might find up there.
+Inexplicably, I decline to explore that stairway to the rooftop; nor do I bother to ask what I might find up there.
 Shame.

 *